nlfiedler/zorigami/README.md

 ### Visual Studio Code and Reason Language Server

 When adding new ReasonML dependencies to the project, it may be necessary to restart the Reason Language Server.
-Use the VS Code command palatte to find **Restart Reason Language Server** and select it -- now the references to the new code should be resolved correctly.
+Use the VS Code command palette to find **Restart Reason Language Server** and select it -- now the references to the new code should be resolved correctly.